+Our venue of choice for tonight was Chilli Padi Newcastle.
 A Friday night in Newcastle without our kids is a rare treat.
 It’s not that often that Cat and I get to have a date night and tonight was it.
-Our venue of choice was Chilli Padi.
 We wanted to try out somewhere new, but relatively close to the Haymarket as we were going to see The Last Ship at The Northern Stage.
 Both options were Cat’s decision, I just agreed to make things easier.
 Not really knowing much about either option.

 Chilli Padi Newcastle

 We got a Taxi into town and as we pulled up outside I realised that I’d walked past the place a couple of nights earlier.
 When I’d been to The Escape Key, I’d walked past thinking that it looked a little stark.
 It was brightly lit with equally spaced tables and if I’m honest not my first choice for atmosphere.
 So to then realise that it was our dining option tonight surprised me.
 There were plenty of tables, which was good as we’d not made a reservation.